Orthopaedic Physical Therapy Residency Program

-1. To support the mission and core values of the VA Eastern Colorado Healthcare System, to improve the quality of care to veterans served by advanced practitioners.
+1. To support the mission and core values of the United States Department of Veterans Affairs Cheyenne Healthcare System, to improve the quality of care to veterans served by advanced practitioners.

 - Resident productivity will meet clinic standards.

-- Residents will provide high quality of care to our veteran population
+- Residents will provide high quality of care to the Veteran population

-2. Provide learning opportunities through clinical modules to improve resident’s knowledge and skill in orthopaedic specialty content and to develop clinical reasoning and evidence based practice.
+3. Provide learning opportunities through clinical modulus to improve Residents’ knowledge and skill in orthopaedic specialty content and to develop clinical reasoning while practicing evidence-based care

-3. The Physical Therapy Orthopaedic Residency Program will achieve and maintain accreditation through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+6. The Physical Therapy Orthopaedic Residency Program will achieve and maintain accreditation through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE)